rokublac/python-flask-full-blog-build/README.md

 # Flask Blog Website

 Basic blog website where you can register, login and create/delete/update your blog posts, and read posts by other users.
+(To be deployed some time in the future)

 MongoDB:
  - Store users and blog posts